-You don’t have to only sign more customers up to a care plan— by offering more services you can increase your plan rates with the customers that already know, like, and trust you.
+You don’t have to only sign more customers up to a care plan— by selling subscription services you can increase your plan rates with the customers that already know, like, and trust you.

 Here are 38+ things I offer, I have offered, I’ve seen offered, or am considering offering as ways to increase the value in my care plan and increase my recurring revenue.

 One of the easiest sales for a web agency to make is hosting.
 Every website’s gotta have it, and it saves clients hassle if you provide that for them so they don’t have to worry about the technical bits.
 If you don’t feel comfortable being their “contact” for hosting issues, consider referring them to a host with an affiliate link that produces monthly commission.

 One of the best ways to protect a website from failure is to have regular and complete backups.
 You can set up an automated system to schedule backups and store them for your customers.
 This can be done for free and generate extra revenue every month.